Jax-Works/Portfolio-Projects/README.md

 Welcome to my Portfolio Project repository.
 This is where I display some of my codes I've developed.

-Data visualization for these outputs can be found at my Tableau Public Profile.
+Data visualization for these outputs can be found at my Tableau Public Profile if not in Power BI files in the folder.

 Tableau Profile: https://public.tableau.com/app/profile/jianxing#!/

+# E-Commerce Project

+Data cleaning and accompanying report for related analyses regarding an e-commerce company using solely Power BI.

 # Online Retailer Project